talos/opendatacache/README.md

 You should build the image locally, then you can run it:

     $ ./build.sh
-    $ ./run.sh
+    $ WARM=1 ./run.sh

 #### A note on cache warming

-If a `WARM_URL` is specified as above, as soon as the container starts a shell script will begin crawling open data portals and caching their contents.
+If you don't specify `WARM=1` as above, the image will start & serve, but will not cache any new datasets.
+Its listings will be based on prior caching progress in the `log/` folder.

 ## Thanks